|

 05/08/2006

-The book, The Tipping Point, in part discusses
+The book, The Tipping Point, in part

-the concept of connectors and mavens, and how they
+discusses the concept of connectors and mavens,

-bring about change.
-Connectors are those unique
+and how they bring about change.

-unbelievable number of other people.
-They typically

-cultivate relationships and grow extensive networks

-in a variety of different social circles.
 Connectors

+connection to an unbelievable number of other

+and grow extensive networks in a variety of

+different social circles.
+Connectors have extremely

-have extremely diverse social networks, while most
+diverse social networks, while most individual

-individual have three to five social networks; connectors
+have three to five social networks; connectors

 have an astounding fifteen social networks.
-Mavens

-are those individuals who consistently provide highly
+Mavens are those individuals who consistently

-specific and relevant information based on analysis
+provide highly specific and relevant information

-of a specific sector, they might evangelize a specific
+based on analysis of a specific sector, they

-brand or be known for being price conscious.
+for being price conscious.

 The Tipping Point